 - You must have at least one Primary Beneficiary on file.
 TRS will default your beneficiary designation to your “Estate” if no designation is indicated.

-- If your beneficiaries for your QPP and/or TDA are based on an affidavit, any online designation will supersede the designation from the affidavit and it will no longer be valid.
+- If your beneficiaries for your QPP traditional TDA, and/or Roth account are based on an affidavit, any online designation will supersede the designation from the affidavit and it will no longer be valid.

 - If you are a retiree who elected a continuing payment option at retirement, your primary beneficiary cannot be changed.
 You will be able to update contact information only.